Josh-Cena/eslint-config-jc/docs/eslint-base.md

 `console.log` is commonly left as debugging artifacts and can occasionally disrupt the console log formatting.
 For example, Webpack has the unified [logger interface](https://webpack.js.org/api/logging/) for emitting messages.
 Projects are encouraged to encapsulate their own logger instance as well for unified message formatting and semantics.

 However, in more casual projects without a wrapped logger, using `console.log` may be intentional.
-This rule can be overridden in userland.
+This rule can be overridden in user-land.

 ### Naming conventions